 Talks and Assemblies

-As part of the year COWC staff and volunteers have been delivering talks and assemblies in local schools and colleges.
+As part of the year COWC staff and volunteers delivered talks and assemblies in local schools and colleges.
 We have developed a short film which highlights the impact of climate change on communities from Kenya to India and Carlisle.

 Watch video of Mike Berners-Lee's talk in Tullie House Carlisle on 27th September 2018 as part of the Borderlines Book Festival: There is No Planet B